adobe/SimpleSensor/README.md

 Please follow the [pull request template](./PULL_REQUEST_TEMPLATE.md) for consistency.

 #### Code Of Conduct
 This project adheres to the Adobe [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to FILLINEMAILHERE.

 ![AnalyticsImage](https://adobeatadobe.d1.sc.omtrdc.net/b/ss/adbeaaagit/1/H.27.5--NS/0?AQB=1&ndh=1&ce=UTF-8&ns=adobeatadobe&pageName=github%3ASimpleSensor%3Areadme&g=%2FAdobeAtAdobe%2FSimpleSensor&ch=github)